Triangular Schlesinger systems and superelliptic curves: Application to Garnier systems

 with $b_i=c_1\,b_i^{(1)}+c_2\,b_i^{(2)}+b_i^{(3)}$, which contains two free parameters $c_1,c_2\in{\mathbb C}$ and thus defines a two-parameter family of algebraic functions, two branches $u_1(a_1,a_2,c_1,c_2)$, $u_2(a_1,a_2,c_1,c_2)$ of which give us the two-parameter family of algebraic solutions

 of the Garnier system ${\cal G}_2\bigl(\varepsilon_1,\varepsilon_2,\varepsilon_3,\varepsilon_4,3\bigr)$. } \end{example}

-\begin{remark} Classical solutions of Garnier systems were studied and partially described in \cite{KO} and in \cite{Maz2}, mainly in terms of the monodromy of a Fuchsian family $(\ref{fuchs})$ that is governed by the corresponding Schlesinger $(2\times2)$-system $($though, there is no full classification of classical solutions here yet, in contrast to sixth Painlev\'e equations$)$.
-In particular, if the monodromy of the Fuchsian family is triangular, the corresponding Garnier system ${\cal G}_M(\theta)$ possesses an $M$-parameter family of classical solutions expressed {\rm via} Lauricella hypergeometric functions $($Theorem 6 in \cite{Maz2}$)$.
-Our case, that of a triangular Schlesinger system, is certainly included in that context of triangular monodromy, however, Theorem \ref{thm_5} provides us with an explicit form of algebraic solutions to particular Garnier systems and, moreover, Theorem \ref{thm_garnier} presents some cases when algebraic solutions of a Garnier system form an $M$-parameter family.
+\begin{remark} {\rm Classical solutions of Garnier systems were studied and partially described in \cite{KO} and in \cite{Maz2}, mainly in terms of the monodromy of a Fuchsian family (\ref{fuchs}) that is governed by the corresponding Schlesinger $(2\times2)$-system (though, there is no full classification of classical solutions here yet, in contrast to sixth Painlev\'e equations, whose classical {\it non-algebraic} solutions were classified by H.\,Watanabe \cite{Wat} whereas the problem of the classification of their {\it algebraic} solutions has been finally closed by O.\,Lisovyy and Yu.\,Tykhyy \cite{LT}).
+In particular, if the monodromy of the Fuchsian family is {\it triangular}, the corresponding Garnier system ${\cal G}_M(\theta)$ possesses an $M$-parameter family of classical solutions expressed {\it via} Lauricella hypergeometric functions (Theorem 6 in \cite{Maz2}).
+Our case, that of a triangular Schlesinger system, is certainly included in that context of triangular monodromy, however, Theorem \ref{thm_5} provides us with an explicit form of algebraic solutions to particular Garnier systems and, moreover, Theorem \ref{thm_garnier} presents some cases when algebraic solutions of a Garnier system form an $M$-parameter family.} \end{remark}